 Learn more: USAA Insurance review

-Geico’s average premium is just slightly higher than Oregon’s average, but the company has one of the longest lists of discounts in the industry to help you offset the cost of your policy.
+Geico’s average premium is just slightly higher than Oregon’s average, but the company has one of the longest lists of discounts in the industry which may help you offset the cost of your policy.
 You might save for being a federal employee, a safe driver or a member or certain organizations, like alumni groups.
 Geico also has a highly-rated and easy-to-use mobile app, so if you like to handle your insurance digitally, this company could be a good fit.
 However, keep in mind that the company doesn’t offer certain coverage options such as gap insurance.

 Learn more: Geico Insurance review